 Tenants will be able to challenge unreasonable rent increases which exceed the market rate at the First-tier Tribunal, who will determine what the market rent should be.
 The government's aim is essentially to prevent backdoor means of eviction, while ensuring that rents can be increased to reflect current market rates.

-Tenant's Pets, Families and Benefits
+Non discrimination against Tenant's Pets, Families and those receiving Benefits